loyd-lvcc/LVCC-Hackathon/README.md

 ### Challenges of ICT Students
 ###### Develop a program that will help ICT students in their daily challenges.

+**Hacking starts upon registration until the day of the event.
+Teams can still work in their project until the day of hackaton.
+Demo of the projects will start at 3pm.**

 #### hack·a·thon
 *ˈhakəˌTHän/*